petuum-inc/poseidon-release/Quick_Tutorial.md

 |num_push_threads|number of threads which pushes parameters from workers to servers, default value is 4|
 |num_pull_threads|number of threads which pulls parameters from servers to workers, default value is 8|
 |block_size|tensors will be cut into key-value pairs with the size of block_size|

+## Training By Using Multiple GPU Cards
+***Currently, SFB is NOT supported for multi-gpu training.***

+To run multi-gpu training with Poseidon's parameter server, you only need to do the things described above.
+No more arguments or configuration are needed.